Rodolfo da Ponte

 Rodolfo da Ponte (26 November 1938 – 6 April 2021) was a Paraguayan fencer.
-He competed in the individual foil event at the 1968 Summer Olympics.
+He was the flag bearer for Paraguay and competed in the individual foil event at the 1968 Summer Olympics.
 He became the first person to represent Paraguay at the Olympic Games.
 He was the father of fencer Enzo da Ponte.

-He died from COVID-19 on 6 April 2021.
+Rodolfo da Ponte died from COVID-19 on 6 April 2021.